agmcarthur/Biochem-3BP3/Lab_10_Machine_Learning/README.md

 <a name="tuning"></a>
 ## Tuning Classification Models

 Of course, logistic regression is not the only classification model available.
-Try training and testing another classification algorithm using the same steps outlined above.
+Try training and testing one other classification algorithm using the same steps outlined above.

 **Question #5.
 Which classification algorithm did you choose and why?
 How did its performance compare to logistic regression?**

-> Flash Update - Natural Language Processing

 **Problem #4.
 Aside from selecting a new algorithm, what other model tuning could you test to improve prediction performance?**